-September 15, 2020: This is the fifth and concluding part of an EmpireDiaries.com special series on the Kashmir valley on the occasion of the first anniversary of the scrapping of Article 370 in August 2019.
-Read the first, second, third and fourth parts.
+This is the fifth and concluding part of an EmpireDiaries.com special series on the Kashmir valley on the occasion of the first anniversary of the scrapping of Article 370.
+You can the read the first, second, third and fourth parts here.

 My two team members and I used all our persuasive skills to convince an autorickshaw driver to take us around town.
 The plan was to go to Lal Chowk, the nerve centre of Srinagar, which was bang in the middle of the lockdown map.